anitab-org/mentorship-flutter/README.md

 1. Install Flutter by following instructions from [flutter.dev](https://flutter.dev).
 2. Make sure you install the **Flutter** and **Dart** plugins.
 The installation instructions above should have instructions on this too.
 3. Fork and clone the [mentorship-flutter](https://github.com/anitab-org/mentorship-flutter) repository to your local machine.
+4. Open the terminal in `mentorship-flutter` directory you've just cloned and run `flutter channel beta` to switch from stable channel to beta channel of flutter.
+The beta channel is the one we are using for this project.
-4. Open the project on your IDE.
+5. Open the project on your IDE.
 Don't be shocked if you see error warnings.
-5. Open the terminal and run `flutter channel beta` to switch from stable channel to beta channel of flutter.
-The beta channel is the one we are using for this project.
+6. After the above step succeeds, run `flutter pub get` in the terminal to download the dependencies (a.k.a packages/libraries) used in the project.
-6. Once done, run the project by running `flutter run` in the terminal to run the app in debug mode.
+7. Finally, run the project by running `flutter run` in the terminal to run the app in debug mode.
 To build a release build you can do the following:

-  *for Android app*
+   _for Android app_

 In the terminal, run the `flutter build apk` command.
 To build the apk specific to your device arch you can run `flutter build apk --split-per-abi` or `flutter build appbundle --target-platform android-arm,android-arm64,android-x64` (remove arguments which are not required) to get only your arch build.
 You can read more about this [here](https://flutter.dev/docs/deployment/android)

-  *for IOS app*
+_for IOS app_

 To build a release for IOS app, run `flutter build ios` from the terminal.
 To learn more on creating build archive, release app on TestFlight or to App Store, click [here](https://flutter.dev/docs/deployment/ios).

 By default the backend of this project is set to the mentorship-backend dev server.
 You are now set to go.